cfrg/draft-irtf-cfrg-aegis-aead/draft-aegis-aead.md

 With AEGIS-256, random nonces are safe to use with no practical limits.

 However, for a given key `k`, a nonce must only be used once.
-Failure to do so would immediately reveal the plaintext difference between two messages.
+Failure to do so would immediately reveal the bitwise difference between two messages.

 # IANA Considerations